 Tier 2 providers are at a lower step in the hierarchy, below Tier 1 ISPs.
 However, they still hold large networks with numerous data centers and physical locations.
 Most Tier 2 providers cross-connect to others in their bracket and avoid Tier 1 providers due to higher costs.

 Tier 3 providers

-Tier 3 providers are the lowest in this hierarchy, and they are usually local providers with smaller client bases.
+Tier 3 transit providers are the lowest in this hierarchy, and they are usually local providers with smaller client bases.
 In most cases, they simply buy a portion of IP transit from a Tier 2 provider at a low cost to avoid buying from expensive Tier 1 providers.

 We’ve explained what transit is and how it works, but do you understand peering?
 The two are connected, and while many people tend to use the terms interchangeably, they are quite different:

-- IP transit is the connection to a service or the internet in general that allows traffic to transit or move through a network
+- IP transit is the connection to a service (or the internet in general) that allows traffic to transit or move through a network

-A peering relationship is also different as it allows customers to exchange information without paying a third party for it, unlike with IP transit.
+A peering relationship is also different as it allows customers to exchange data without paying a third party for it, unlike with IP transit.
 At the same time, whereas transit is typically priced, a peering connection can be established between two services for free.

 Naturally, a peering relationship can also be paid for, but it’s still almost identical to regular settlement-free peering.
 Paid peering gives access to a peer’s network for a recurring monthly charge.

 Undeniably, IP transit is a necessary process without which the internet, as we know it, wouldn’t exist and full internet access would not exist.
 IP transit services offer the sorely needed internet connectivity that powers the web, and, therefore, is the gold standard of network connectivity and the whole web.

 IP transit gives customers direct access to peers, but they can also benefit from the increased speed and flexibility they don’t normally get from other methods of communication.